Penzance railway station: Freight and mail

 The WCR station had both a goods shed and a locomotive shed between the passenger station and the sea; when a fire destroyed the goods shed in 1876, the building was enlarged considerably incorporating the original locomotive shed which had been replaced by one on the opposite side of the line near the end of the retaining wall, which in turn was replaced by the new Penzance Traction Maintenance Depot outside the station at Long Rock.
 In the first decade of the 20th century, Penzance was typically handling 45,000 tons of goods each year.

 In November 1882, there were complaints about the paving, rail tracks and the difficulty for traffic to pass on the Albert Pier.
 The Borough Council requested the Railway Company to replace the paving with granite setts before relaying the rails.

 When the expansion of 1937 doubled the number of platform faces, the fourth face was outside the overall roof; this was used for mail and parcels traffic as access to the road was provided.

-In 1987, the goods facilities were removed and the land levelled for use as a car park.
+Cultural references

+The station was featured in Episode 1 of All the Stations in 2017, the first station that presenters Geoff Marshall and Vicki Pipe visited on their journey.